pandas-dev/pandas/web/pandas/pdeps/0014-translate-website-content.md

 Infrastructure grant](https://scientific-python.org/doc/scientific-python-community-and-communications-infrastructure-2022.pdf)
 to work on adding translations for the main websites of all [Scientific Python core projects](https://scientific-python.org/specs/core-projects/).
-The goal is to minimize the burden on the core Pandas maintainers.
+The hope is to minimize the burden on the core Pandas maintainers.

-A GitHub repository should be set up to mirror content from the core webpage which is selected for translation.
-A GitHub action should be set up to keep the mirrored repository up-to-date.
-Either an action within the main Pandas repo which pushes updates to the mirror, or a cron in the mirror which polls for relevant updates in Pandas repo and pulls them when necessary.
+No translated content would be hosted within the Pandas repository itself.

-The mirrored repository would then be synced to the Crowdin localization management platform as described in
+Instead a separate GitHub repository could be set up containing the content selected for translation.
+This repository could then be synced to the Crowdin localization management platform as described in [Crowdin's documentation](https://support.crowdin.com/github-integration/).
-[Crowdin's documentation](https://support.crowdin.com/github-integration/).
-There would be separate folders within the mirror repository, one for each target language, with the content initially untranslated.
-Crowdin would then provide a user interface for translators, and updates to translations would be pushed to the branch `l10n_main` on the mirrored repository.
-Periodically, manual pull requests would be made to the main Pandas repo, adding translated content within folders alongside of the English content.
+Crowdin would then provide a user interface for translators, and updates to translations would be pushed to a feature branch, with completed translations periodically merged into `main` after given approval by trusted language-specific admin's working across the Scientific Python core projects participating in the translation program.
+There will be no need for Pandas maintainers to verify the quality of translations.

-Translations will be managed within an enterprise Crowdin organization created for Scientific Python localization projects.
-Access to this organization is invite-only, and translators will be vetted to help safe-guard against the spamming of low quality or inflammatory translations.
-Approval from a trusted admin would be required before translations are merged into the main Pandas repo.

-A language drop-down selector will need to be added to the navigation-bar of the Pandas website.
-The plan is for development of a generic solution that can be reused for all Scientific Python website translations.
+The result would be a repository containing parallel versions of content from pandas.pydata.org, translated into various languages.
+Translated content could then be pulled from this repository during generation of the Pandas website.
+A low friction means of choosing between languages could then be added.
+Possibly a drop-down language selector similar to what now exists for https://numpy.org, or simple links similar to what now exists for https://www.sympy.org/en/index.html.
+A developer supported by the "Scientific Python Community & Communications Infrastructure grant" could assist with making the changes necessary for the Pandas website to support publication of translations.

+If desired, a cron job could be set up on the repository containing translated content to check for relevant changes or updates to the Pandas website's content and pull them if necessary.
+Translators could then receive a notification from Crowdin that there are new strings to translate.
+This could help with the process of keeping translations up to date.

 ### PDEP History

 - 01 February 2024: Initial draft
+- 02 February 2024: First revision